Liparis fleckeri

-Liparis fleckeri, commonly known as the slender sphinx orchid, is a plant in the orchid family and is endemic to Queensland.
+Liparis fleckeri, commonly known as slender sphinx orchid, is a plant in the orchid family and is endemic to Queensland.
 It is an epiphytic or lithophytic orchid with two thin leaves and up to twenty pale green or whitish flowers.
 It grows in rainforest at altitudes of 900 m or more in tropical far North Queensland.

 Description

 Liparis fleckeri is an epiphytic or lithophytic herb with fleshy, dark green pseudobulbs 25-35 mm and 20-30 mm wide.
 There are two thin, dark green, linear to lance-shaped leaves 15-35 mm long and about 2 mm wide.
 Between five and twenty pale green or whitish flowers, 10-12 mm long and 8-10 mm wide are borne on an arching flowering stem 150-250 mm long.
 The sepals are 8-9 mm long, about 2 mm wide and the petals are a similar length but only about 0.2 mm wide.
 The sepals and petals are tapered and curve downwards.
 The labellum is 6-8 mm long, 3-4 mm wide with two orange calli.
 Flowering occurs between May and August.